jsb58p/CS-303-Assignment-1/README.md

 # 4. Function Descriptions

 		int findNum(int, int position = 1);

-	A function to check if a certain integer exists in the array if the number is present return the index where the number is present.
+-A function to check if a certain integer exists in the array.
+If the number is present, returns the index where the number is present.
+If the number is not present, returns -1.

+-Parameter 1: int

+Integer to be searched for.

+-Parameter 2: int

+Integer representing the repition of the integer is being searched for.
+Default is 1.
+If there are n array elements containing the value from Parameter 1, then passing n for the second parameter will return

+the index of the nth Parameter 1 value.
+If the value from Paramter 1 is not found, or the value passed for Parameter 2 is greater than n, then function returns -1.

+-Exception thrown if Parameter 2 is outside the bounds of possiblility (Parameter 2 is less than 1 or Parameter 2 is greater than the maximum size of the array).

 <img width="1152" alt="ScreenShot1" src="https://github.com/user-attachments/assets/a8fe6124-4e57-4424-b45a-99c1b7ce0006">